David Ambrose

 David Edwin Ambrose (born 21 February 1943) is a British novelist, playwright and screenwriter.
-His credits include at least twenty films, four stage plays, and many hours of television, including the controversial Alternative 3 (1977).
+His credits include at least twenty films, four stage plays, and many hours of television, including the controversial mockumentary Alternative 3 (1977).
 He was born in Chorley, Lancashire, and educated at Blackburn Grammar School and Merton College, Oxford.
 He was married to the Swiss-born artist Laurence Ambrose from 1979 until her death in 2019.

 Early life

 After passing the eleven-plus, Ambrose attended Queen Elizabeth's Grammar School, Blackburn, between 1954 and 1961.
 From 1962 until 1965 he studied law at Merton College, Oxford.
 While there he wrote two plays which were successfully performed (one winning an OUDS prize for best college production) as well as directing and acting in several productions.
 He was also a frequent debater in the Oxford Union Society, where he served a term on standing committee.

 Despite winning a mock trial in front of a high court judge while still an undergraduate, resulting in an offer of excellent chambers to begin a career at the bar, he chose to try his luck in show business.